scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 The paper gives an overview of the compilation flow, the analysis involved and the optimization used.
-It also compares the performance of compiled python module against CPython and other optimizers: Shedskin, PyPy and numexpr.
+It also compares the performance of compiled python module against CPython and other optimizers: Shed Skin, PyPy and numexpr.

 To conclude, limiting Python to a statically typed subset does not hinders the expressively when it comes to scientific or mathematic computations, but makes